FBI Security Clearance Attorneys

 Ready to learn more about how our firm can assist you in the process?
 Contact our team today.

 State and Local Law Enforcement Executives and Elected Officials Security Clearance Initiative applicants must apply at their local FBI office.
 Applicants need to fill out a Standard Form 86 (SF-86) and a Questionnaire for National Security Positions.
 Perhaps the most rigorous part of this application process is the background investigation, which is conducted by the FBI itself.

 The FBI will review:

 - Your citizenship

 - Your mental health

 - Your military service (if any)

 This investigation process may include interviews with your family, friends, and colleagues.
 If you are just approaching this application process or have received a denial from the FBI, then our firm is ready to hear from you.
-We are well-versed preparing candidates for his process and ensuring that their applications are both thorough and compelling.
+We are well-versed in preparing candidates for this process and ensuring that their applications are both thorough and compelling.

 For more information on how Claery & Hammond, LLP can assist you, use our online form to request a free case evaluation today.